 My personal collection of ATWIAD albums and singles.
 I have the re-released vinyl, an original cassette (from when I was a kid), plus 7″ & 12″ singles from the US releases of “Raspberry Beret,” “Pop Life,” and “America.”

 I will freely admit that I was underwhelmed by ATWIAD after its release.
 I was still riding that Purple high well into ’85, so my expectations for this album were unachievable.
-It didn’t help that the lead single, “Raspberry Beret,” also set the bar for the entire album very high.
+It didn’t help that the lead single, “Raspberry Beret,” also set a very high bar for the entire album.
 The song and the music video were everywhere, and it felt like this would be another home-run/slam dunk/touchdown (insert other sports metaphor here) for our Purple Hero.
 Then the “hits” stopped.

-The singles I heard beyond “Raspberry Beret,” such as “Pop Life” & “Paisley Park” (I never heard “America” on the radio and never saw the video on MTV) appealed to me, but the Prince’s presence was missed.
+The singles I heard beyond “Raspberry Beret,” such as “Pop Life” & “Paisley Park” (I never heard “America” on the radio and never saw the video on MTV) appealed to me, but Prince’s presence was missed.
 There was no music video for “Pop Life,” and the “Paisley Park” video, which I rarely saw, featured a bunch of kids on a playground instead of Prince & the Revolution.
 To top it off, the rest of the album felt a bit like an afterthought when I first heard it.
 Where were the rock guitars and huge riffs?
 Where was the swagger?
 Of course, expecting Around the World in a Day to be Purple Rain 2.0 was unrealistic and ultimately my problem, not Prince’s.
 Purposely avoiding a copy of that formula was the smartest thing Prince could have done at the time.